 Our second drug candidate, Macuneos (BIO201), is an orally administered small molecule in development for the treatment of retinopathies.
 It is a plant-derived pharmaceutical-grade purified norbixin.
 We have completed preclinical cellular and animal studies of Macuneos (BIO201) for the treatment of retinopathies.
 While we are still in the early stages of development, we believe that the results from our preclinical studies support continued investigation into whether Macuneos (BIO201) may stimulate biological resilience and protect the retina against phototoxic damage that leads to vision loss.
 The initial indication we plan to seek approval for is dry AMD, a common eye disorder among people over the age of 50 that affects central vision, impairing functions such as reading, driving, and facial recognition, and has a major impact on quality of life and the ability to live independently.
 There are currently no approved treatments for dry AMD.
 Based on our estimates from publicly available information, AMD affects approximately 8.5% of the global population (ages 45 to 85) and is expected to increase over time as the population ages.
-We plan to commence a Phase 1 clinical trial (MACA-PK) in healthy volunteers in the second half of 2021, subject to regulatory review and approval, which is pending, any COVID-19-related delays and the impact of the pandemic on our operational capabilities.

 We are also exploring Macuneos (BIO201) as a potential treatment for Stargardt disease, which shares many of the characteristics of dry AMD.
 Stargardt disease is the most common form of inherited macular degeneration that typically develops in childhood and leads to vision loss and, in some cases, blindness.
-We plan to explore clinical development of Macuneos (BIO201) for Stargardt disease in early 2022 following our MACA-PK Phase 1 clinical trial, subject to any COVID-19-related delays and the impact of the current pandemic on our operational capabilities.